Özlem Denizmen

 Ozlem Denizmen is the Head of Strategy at Dogus Holding, one of Turkey's major conglomerates and a board member at Dogus Automotive, an Istanbul Stock Exchange-30 company.
 Denizmen started her career at Merrill Lynch Investment Bank as a financial analyst in 1994.
 She holds a B.S. degree from Cornell University in Industrial Management and an MBA from the MIT Sloan School of Management.
 Denizmen attended leadership programs at Stanford University, GE Crotonville and Harvard Business School.

-Denizmen is married and has two children.
+Denizmen is married and has two children. named Timur Kocatepe and Inan kocatepe.

 Social entrepreneurship

 In early 2010 Denizmen launched the ‘Para Durumu’ multi-media platform, which is Turkey's first financial literacy initiative.
 She performs a weekly show on A Haber TV channel, accompanied by a weekly column in Posta and Hurriyet newspapers, and presents at seminars and conferences as well as to students across the country.
 In 2011, Para Durumu was recognized by OECD.

 Para Durumu established a new personal finance education movement for women with support of the Ministry of Family and Social Policies, Istanbul Metropolitan Municipality and Dogus Holding.
 The movement aimed to raise the financial awareness of 20,000 women in Istanbul by the end of 2013.